Tesers/Invastigate-TMDb-Movies-Dataset/README.md

 ### Overview

-In this project, you will analyze a TMDb movie dataset and then communicate your findings about it.
+In this project, you will analyze a TMDb movie dataset and then communicate my findings about it.

 ### Used Technology